 The Search tool uses metadata to evaluate whether a data source satisfies your criteria.
 Having excellent documentation will be essential for people to find the data they need using the Search tool.
 This is when updating and keeping accurate metadata is especially important.

 Learn how to search for items in ArcCatalog

 You can open ArcMap, ArcGlobe, and ArcScene directly from within ArcCatalog, or after finding a map you want to use, double-click the map to open it in ArcMap.
 Likewise, if it is a Globe document or ArcScene scene, simply double-click it to open it in ArcGlobe or ArcScene.
 You can add data from ArcCatalog to any map, globe, or scene by dragging it from the Catalog—for example, by dragging it from your search results and dropping it on the map in ArcMap.
 In addition to creating printed maps, ArcMap is what you use to edit or query geographic and tabular data.

-You can assess tools in ArcToolbox by clicking the ArcToolbox button on the Standard toolbar or by expanding the Toolboxes folder in the Catalog tree.
+You can assess tools in the ArcToolbox by clicking on the ArcToolbox button on the Stardard toolbar, or by expanding the Toolboxes folder in the Catalog Tree.

 Learn more about geoprocessing tools

 After exploring the contents of an item and reviewing its metadata, you may want to modify it to better suit your needs.
 You can manage the structure of a data source using its Properties dialog box.
 For example, you can use the Properties dialog box to: